MonoidMusician/blog/sources/technology_future.md

 As one example, I want to be able to control my laptop from my phone, since I sometimes want to be running media on it while Iʼm going to bed or something.
 I had to set up a custom web server application on the laptop to let me do the most basic things, such as controlling volume and screen brightness.
 I also embedded a very basic [VLC](https://www.videolan.org/) control interface, but now that YouTube support is broken yet again I canʼt really use it as I would like to.
-(I can only use it for the bit of media, and I would need to make a better interface to find those files … sigh.)
+(I can only use it for the bit of media, and I would need to make a better interface to find those files&nbsp;… sigh.)
 I might just have to develop my own Chromium puppeteer interface to the YouTube website itself.

 Related to this, itʼs just so hard to remote control computers (I donʼt think this is just a Mac problem – maybe it is).